thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="51-fixed"}
 ## 5.1 Fixed Issues

-X and Y axis were previously flipped on [bar charts and stacked bar charts]({{ site.baseurl }}/end-user/search/about-bar-charts.html).
+The X and Y axes were previously flipped on [bar charts and stacked bar charts]({{ site.baseurl }}/end-user/search/about-bar-charts.html).
 This has been fixed.

 {: id="notes-for-older-versions"}
 ## Notes from older versions